 - The information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and web sites). - Mixing of appliance components from different sources or modifying components may result in hazardous conditions.
-Where any such changes are planned, SBI should be contacted in advance. - Any modification of the appliance that has not been approved in writing by the testing authority violates CSA B365 (Canada), and ANSI NFPA 211 (USA). - Connect this insert only to a listed stainless steel chimney liner for use with solid fuel. - If required, a supply of combustion air shall be provided to the room. - CAUTION: DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATION. - CAUTION: DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - The insert and its stainless steel chimney liner are to be installed only within a lined masonry chimney and masonry fireplace conforming to building codes for use with solid fuel.
-Do not remove bricks or mortar from the existing fireplace when installing the insert. - To be installed as a freestanding room heater with the clearances in the manufacturer's installation instructions.
-It is strictly forbidden to install this room heater in any factory-built fireplace.
+Where any such changes are planned, SBI should be contacted in advance. - Any modification of the appliance that has not been approved in writing by the testing authority violates CSA B365 (Canada), and ANSI NFPA 211 (USA). - Connect this insert only to a listed stainless steel chimney liner for use with solid fuel. - If required, a supply of combustion air shall be provided to the room. - DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATION.

+• DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.

+• The insert and its stainless steel chimney liner are to be installed only within a lined masonry chimney and masonry fireplace conforming to building codes for use with solid fuel.
+Do not remove bricks or mortar from the existing fireplace when installing the insert.